 However, S Corp health insurance for 2% shareholder-employees is an exception to the nontaxable health benefit contribution rule.

-Subscribe to Email List2% shareholder health insurance
+2% shareholder health insurance

 If you provide health insurance to employees who own more than 2% of stock in your S Corp, the premiums are tax deductible for your company.
-And, the premium amounts are taxable for your employees.
+And, the premium amounts are taxable for those employees.

-So, what is the 2% shareholder health insurance taxability?
+Include the amount of the S Corp shareholder health insurance premium in the employee’s taxable wages.
 Contributions made to a shareholder-employee’s health benefits plan are subject to state and federal income tax withholding.
 However, these contributions are not subject to Social Security and Medicare (FICA) taxes or unemployment tax.

 *This IRS rule applies to each state except Pennsylvania.
 In Pennsylvania, there are some instances where the additional wages are only subject to federal income tax and not state income tax.
 If you are an S Corp owner in Pennsylvania, contact your state for more information.